rcapraro/cleanarch/business/packages.md

 # Package com.capraro.business.order.interactor

 This package contains the implementation of the usecases.
-Theses implementations collaborates with the gateways.
+These implementations collaborate with the gateways.

 # Package com.capraro.business.order.gateway